University-Industry Collaboration Programme (UICP)

 Teaching Company Scheme

-local universities to assist in proprietary R&D work.
-Graduate student(s) will be placed in the participating company to undertake research
+from local universities to assist in proprietary R&D work.
+Graduate student(s) will be placed in the participating company to

 Matching Grant for Joint Research